CloudLabsAI-Azure/pbiworkshops/Data Factory in a Day/Exercise 3.md

 - Summary

 ## Introduction
-In this lab you'll learn about how to shape and orchestrate your data using Data Factory experiences.
+In this lab, you'll learn about how to shape and orchestrate your data using Data Factory experiences.

 1. How to create a [Dataflow Gen2](https://docs.microsoft.com/power-bi/transform-model/dataflows/dataflows-introduction-self-service) to prepare and load data using Power Query Online.
 1. Understanding the [storage and compute staging](https://blog.fabric.microsoft.com/blog/data-factory-spotlight-dataflows-gen2?ft=Data-factory:category) architecture for large scale data transformations.